nieldeokar/CleancodeNotes/README.md

 - Configure tests so they can run for a number of iterations.
 **Recommendation**: *Make your thread-based code especially pluggable so that you can run it in various configurations.*

+##### Make Your Threaded Code Tunable
+Getting the right balance of threads typically requires trial an error.
+Early on, find ways to time the performance of your system under different configurations.
+Allow the number of threads to be easily tuned.
+Consider allowing it to change while the system is running.
+Consider allowing self-tuning based on throughput and system utilization.

+##### Run with More Threads Than Processors
+Things happen when the system switches between tasks.
+To encourage task swapping, run with more threads than processors or cores.

+##### Run on Different Platforms
+Testing on different machines and platform reinforces the fact that different operating systems have different threading policies, each of which impacts the code’s execution.
+**Recommendation**: *Run your threaded code on all target platforms early and often.*

+##### Instrument Your Code to Try and Force Failures
+The reason that threading bugs can be infrequent, sporadic, and hard to repeat, is that only a very few pathways out of the many thousands of possible pathways through a vulnerable section actually fail.
+There are two options for code instrumentation:

+• Hand-coded
+• Automated

 ## Quotes :